-Level Policy Framework Vision The Public Service Board Well-Being Plan as produced a well-being plan which sets four rove well-being in the County now and in the Plan Corporate Plan including Council well-being objectives Monmouthshire County Council's Corporate Business Plan sets out the direction for th Council in the next 5 years.
-The plan sets five Organisational Goals (also the Council well-being objectives) supported by the 22 commitments to action and the ways which they will be measured in the run-up to 2022.
-Strategy Asset Management Plan Financial Plan Describes how we manage our land and property portfolio Sets out the financial challenges we face & how we will meet these challenges People Strategy The strategy connects people to purpose to improve performance and deliver better outcomes Digital and Customer Strategy The steps we will take to develop our digital offer in our services and communities Local Development Plan Our proposals and policies for future development and use of land Programmes Economy and Enterprise Strategy Social Justice Strategy Our proposals for increasing competitiveness, innovation and productivity.
+Level Policy Framework Vision The Public Service Board Well-Being Plan Monmouthshire's Public Service Board has produced a well-being plan which sets four objectives the board will work on to improve well-being in the County now and in the future Plan Corporate Plan including Council well-bei ng objectives Monmouthshire County Council's Corporate Business Plan sets out the direction for the Council in the next 5 years.
+The plan sets five Organisational Goals (also the Council's well-being objectives) supported by the 22 commitments to action and the ways in which they will be measured in the run-up to 2022.
+Strategy Asset Management Plan Financial Plan Describes how we manage our land and property portfolio Sets out the financial challenges we face & how we will meet these challenges People Strategy Digital and Customer Strategy The strategy connects people to purpose to improve performance and deliver better outcomes The steps we will take to develop our digital offer in our services and communities Local Development Plan Our proposals and policies for future development and use of land Programmes Economy and Enterprise Strategy Social Justice Strategy Our proposals for increasing competitiveness, innovation and productivity.
 To set out the Council's commitment to address inequalities in the county in order to make our society function better.
 Commercial Strategy Provides a new policy regarding the acquisition of Investment properties.
 Delivery Service business plans Employee Aims and Objectives Each service has a plan that evaluates performance, plans actions for the year ahead, includes metrics to monitor performance and manages risks.
 Employee appraisals enable individuals and teams to outline the values and performance that is relevant in their role and connects them to the purpose of the organisation.